YahyaAlmodallal/sremov/README.md

     - Combination therapy, what else was used besides the virus?

-## Funcding sources, sponsors, conflicts of interest:
+## Funding sources, sponsors, conflicts of interest:
    None

 ## References (Vancouver):